Vacuum tube: Special-purpose tubes

 Voltage-regulator tube in operation.
 Low-pressure gas within tube glows due to current flow.

 Some special-purpose tubes are constructed with particular gases in the envelope.
 For instance, voltage-regulator tubes contain various inert gases such as argon, helium or neon, which will ionize at predictable voltages.
 The thyratron is a special-purpose tube filled with low-pressure gas or mercury vapor.
 Like vacuum tubes, it contains a hot cathode and an anode, but also a control electrode which behaves somewhat like the grid of a triode.
 When the control electrode starts conduction, the gas ionizes, after which the control electrode can no longer stop the current; the tube "latches" into conduction.
 Removing anode (plate) voltage lets the gas de-ionize, restoring its non-conductive state.

 Some thyratrons can carry large currents for their physical size.
 One example is the miniature type 2D21, often seen in 1950s jukeboxes as control switches for relays.
 A cold-cathode version of the thyratron, which uses a pool of mercury for its cathode, is called an ignitron; some can switch thousands of amperes.
 Thyratrons containing hydrogen have a very consistent time delay between their turn-on pulse and full conduction; they behave much like modern silicon-controlled rectifiers, also called thyristors due to their functional similarity to thyratrons.
 Hydrogen thyratrons have long been used in radar transmitters.

 A specialized tube is the krytron, which is used for rapid high-voltage switching.
-Krytrons are used to initiate the detonations used to set off a nuclear weapon; krytrons are heavily controlled at an international level.
+Krytrons are used to initiate the detonations used to set off a nuclear weapon; krytrons are somewhat controlled at an international level, but since they also have commercial applications such as in metallurgy and triggering the flash lamps in high-end photocopiers they are not exactly hard to come by.